human2l/Web-Development-Notes/Performance Optimization/Backend Optimization/Load Balancing.md

 Most common way to loadbalancing is use services provided by AWS, DigitalOcean etc. Uncommon to code load balancer by ourselves, which is below:

+# NGINX

+# Resources

+To learn more about the NGINX config file have a look at: https://nginx.org/en/docs/ and https://www.linode.com/docs/web-servers/nginx/how-to-configure-nginx/